President and Co-Founder

-John Kuranz has volunteered with charitable organizations at home and abroad throughout his life, most recently with Habitat for Humanity.
-As Executive Director of the Gupta Family Foundation, he has participated in work projects in the U.S. and India.
-Mr. Kuranz brings over 30 years of experience in electronic publishing and internet applications in research and content creation to his role as CEO of Access Integrity, Vice President and Managing Director of Chemical Information Services Vendome.
-Previous to that position, he was Executive Vice President, Global Business Strategy at Apex CoVantage.
-Mr. Kuranz holds a Bachelor of Science degree in biochemistry from Texas A&M/St. Mary’s University and completed his MBA studies at Northern Illinois University.
+John Kuranz has volunteered with charitable organizations at home and abroad throughout his life, most recently with Habitat for Humanity where he participated in work projects in the U.S. and India.
+Mr. Kuranz has over 30 years of experience in electronic publishing and internet applications in research and content creation.
+He has served as CEO of Access Integrity, Vice President and Managing Director of Chemical Information Services Vendome, and Executive Vice President, Global Business Strategy at Apex CoVantage.
+Mr. Kuranz holds a BS in biochemistry from Texas A&M/St. Mary’s University and an MBA at Northern Illinois University.